Main Navigation - Mobile

 C. Investigative data.

-1. The school district may make any data classified as protected non-public or confidential pursuant to this subdivision accessible to any person, agency or the public if the school district determines that such access will aid the law enforcement process, promote public health or safety, or dispel widespread rumor or unrest.
+1. The District may make any data classified as protected non-public or confidential pursuant to this subdivision accessible to any person, agency or the public if the District determines that such access will aid the law enforcement process, promote public health or safety, or dispel widespread rumor or unrest.

-2. A complainant has access to a statement provided by the complainant to the school district.
+2. A complainant has access to a statement provided by the complainant to the District.

-3. Parents or eligible students may have access to investigative data of which the student is the subject, but only to the extent the data is not inextricably intertwined with data about other school district students, school district employees, and/or attorney data as defined in Minn.
+3. Parents/guardian or eligible students may have access to investigative data of which the student is the subject, but only to the extent the data is not inextricably intertwined with data about other District students, District employees, and/or attorney data as defined in Minn.
 Stat. § 13.393

 4. Once a civil investigation becomes inactive, civil investigative data becomes public unless the release of the data would jeopardize another pending civil legal action, except for those portions of such data that are classified as not public data under state or federal law.
 Any civil investigative data presented as evidence in court or made part of a court record shall be public.
 For purposes of this provision, a civil investigation becomes inactive upon the occurrence of any of the following events:

-a. a decision by the school district, or by the chief attorney for the school district, not to pursue the civil legal action.
-However, such investigation may subsequently become active if the school district or its attorney decides to renew the civil legal action;
+a. a decision by the District, or by the chief attorney for the District, not to pursue the civil legal action.
+However, such investigation may subsequently become active if the District or its attorney decides to renew the civil legal action;

 b. the expiration of the time to file a complaint under the statute of limitations or agreement applicable to the civil legal action; or